Sweet Caroline: United Kingdom

 Reading started using the song as requested by the players in their first season in the Premiership for the 2006/07 season.
 According to former player Glenn Little, this was selected as part of a celebration of their record-winning 106-point Championship season.
 However, it was not until 2015, when Little suggested it should be re-established, that it became a fan favourite.
 The song was later adopted by supporters of Aston Villa during their Championship game against Stoke City in February 2019, as they battled from an early deficit to obtain a draw.
 After the game, Aston Villa had 12-game unbeaten run, which enabled them to reach the 2019 English Football League play-offs.
 Subsequently, they continued to sing the song after they won a pivotal penalty shootout at their cross-city rivals West Bromwich Albion, before eventually winning the play-offs and winning promotion to the Premier League for the 2019–20 season.
 The club players had later continued their strong association with the song, and sang the song within their dressing room, after a pivotal draw at their final match of the season, to narrowly escape relegation from the Premier League by only one point.

 For cricket in England, the home crowd at Lord's, along with the players of the England cricket team, sang the song after their boundary count win at the Final of the 2019 Cricket World Cup.

 The song was played in Arthur Ashe Stadium after British tennis player Emma Raducanu won the 2021 US Open Women's singles final.

 On November 15, 2021, the Swiss national football team sang the song after a 4–0 win against Bulgaria in honor to the Northern Ireland national football team, who drew against the Italy national football team, thus permitting the Swiss to qualify directly to the 2022 FIFA World Cup.

 The song is also played before the main event of Matchroom Sports boxing cards in the UK and sometimes overseas.

+Mexico

+The song is also played at the Algodoneros de Unión Laguna stadium whenever the team wins a match, considered as a victory song for the locals.
+Remixes of the song are also played there at important events, accompanied by fireworks.

+Switzerland

+The song was played at the St. Jakob-Park in Basel, Switzerland when the final of UEFA Women's Euro 2025 was concluded with a victory for the English side against Spain.